flutter-tizen/plugins/packages/tizen_app_manager/README.md

 ## Required privileges

-Privileges be required to perform `resume()` in `AppRunningContext` class.
+The following privilege is required to invoke `AppRunningContext.resume()`.
 Add required privileges in `tizen-manifest.xml` of your application.

 ```xml
 <privileges>